tpoisot/ms_connectance_complexity/ms_conn_compl.md

 in all cases, when connectance is low, there are only a very small proportion of total networks in which all nodes have at least one edge.
 This suggest that the structure of extremely sparse networks is also strongly constrained.
+This is congruent with historical findings by @erdos_random_1959, who showed that the probabilty of each node being connected to the graph giant component increases with average degree.

 [anaratio]: ana_ratio.png "title"
 ![Relative size of the realized network space compared to the total network space when connectance increases, for four different network sizes.\label{anaratio}][anaratio]